superloopnetwork/superloop/README.md

 ['hostname.*','service.*','username.*']
 ```

-You may also have a template that consist of one or several levels deep like so.
+You may also have a template that consist of one or several levels deep like so...
 ```
 root@devvm:~/superloop# cat ~/templates/cisco/ios/switch/dhcp.jinja2
 {# audit_filter = ['ip dhcp.*'] #}